nschlia/ffmpegfs/README.md

 * HLS: Introducing direct segment access.
-If e.g. segment no. 333 is opened, ffmpegfs will seek to this position and start transcoding the segment immediately. *Please not that this feature is still experimental and may produce unexpected results.*
+If e.g. segment no. 333 is opened, ffmpegfs will seek to this position and start transcoding the segment immediately. *Please note that this feature is still experimental and may produce unexpected results.*
 * See [NEWS](NEWS) for details.